LorenzoVu/Face-detection-for-digital-camera/README.md

 ## Technical Approach

 The project followed these key steps:
-1. Literature research on lightweight face detection approaches
+1. Literature research on lightweight face detection approaches [1,2,3,4]
 2. Dataset collection and preparation
-3. Feature extraction pipeline development
+3. Feature extraction pipeline development, implementing LBP [2] and HOG [1] features
-4. Two-stage classifier training and optimization
+4. Two-stage classifier training and optimization using Scikit-learn [5]
-5. Sliding window implementation with cascade evaluation
+5. Sliding window implementation with cascade evaluation, inspired by Viola-Jones [3]
 6. Performance evaluation and threshold tuning

 ## Conclusions

-This implementation demonstrates that traditional computer vision techniques, when carefully optimized and combined in a cascade architecture, can provide competitive performance for face detection tasks in embedded camera applications while meeting strict power and resource constraints.
+This implementation demonstrates that traditional computer vision techniques, when carefully optimized and combined in a cascade architecture [3], can provide competitive performance for face detection tasks in embedded camera applications while meeting strict power and resource constraints.

 The system achieves a good balance between:
 - **Speed**: Fast enough for real-time applications on embedded hardware
 - **Accuracy**: Comparable to more complex models in controlled environments
 - **Resource usage**: Minimal memory and computational requirements
 - **Flexibility**: Adjustable thresholds for different use cases

+Our approach combines the texture descriptive power of LBP [2] with the structural representation capabilities of HOG [1], leveraging the efficiency of the cascade architecture [3] and the discriminative power of SVMs with hard-negative mining [4].
+All algorithms were implemented using Scikit-learn [5], ensuring both reliability and maintainability.

 ## References